ligato/docs/docs/user-guide/quickstart.md

 ---

-Agentctl kvdb `Failed to connect to Etcd` problem.
+Agentctl kvdb `ERROR: connecting to KVDB failed` problem.

 - Agentctl uses `127.0.0.1:2379 as the etcd server address.
-But in the examples above, etcd is running in a separate container.
+However, in the examples above, the etcd data store runs in a separate container.
 To resolve:

-Use this command obtain the IP address of the etcd server:
+Obtain the IP address of the etcd server:
 ```json
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' etcd
 ```